 - 2x4BASH is a new TWS program that provides a platform for young adults – “the next generation of theatre actors/directors/designers” – to produce challenging and more mature projects.

 Teaching Artist Training High School Apprenticeships and College Internships are offered to former Young Company members and other local youths each summer.
 Apprentices and Interns, mentored by TWS and guest artists, are involved in the practice of both teaching and performance each summer, including positions in production, costume & scene shop, and administration.
 They are asked to go through an application and interview process, and to prepare a showcase at the end of their experience.
 Go to our “Opportunities” page and view the flyer for the program.
-For more information, please Go to our “Opportunities” page and fill out this application for participation and return to or contact Susanne Burns at (831) 755-6929 or email email@example.com.
+For more information, please Go to our “Opportunities” page and fill out this application for participation and Contact the Artistic Program Director.

 Our Supporters TWS Youth Outreach programs have been supported by generous donations from: The Sally Hughes Church Foundation The S.T.A.R.
 Foundation for Monterey County The David & Lucile Packard Foundation and individual donations from parents and friends.